Differential orbifold K-Theory: The intersection pairing

 Note that $V_x$ admits a $G_x$-equivariant $Spin^c$-structure.
-It is uniquely determined by the K-orientation of $M$ upto a choice of a $G_x$-equivariant $Spin^c$-structure on the vector space $T_{G_x}(G/G_x)$.
+It is uniquely determined by the equivariant $Spin^{c}$-structure of $M$ up to a choice of a $G_x$-equivariant $Spin^c$-structure on the vector space $T_{[G_x]}(G/G_x)$.
 The $Spin^c$-structure gives an equivariant Thom class and the Thom isomorphism